| Barry MacDonnell's

 ■ You can use just one menu field (you must use at least one) or you can use several fields.
 Empty fields are automatically detected and skipped over.

-¤ "Word" and "phrase" is a string of letters, numbers, space characters, and normal punctuation.
+¤ A "word" or "phrase" is one or more letters, numbers, space characters, and normal (keyboard) punctuation.
 The program will remove existing formatting (e.g., bold or italics attributes) from text that you paste into the menu's fields.
 The macro will then search for, and identify, text strings to add chosen formatting to them.
 (Such formatting — whether existing or applied by the macro — can be quickly and easily removed or changed anytime with the related Replace Codes macro: see below.)

 ¤ There is a maximum of 79 such characters per field.
 Longer strings are truncated by the program to this limit.

-Tip: If you still want to find such lengthy items, un-check (clear) the "Search for WHOLE words only..." checkbox in order to search for PARTIAL words.
-But applying format codes to such potentially truncated strings is not ideal for most tasks, except perhaps for lhelping to visually locate them during editing.
+Tip: If you still want to find such lengthy items (or even shorter items embedded in longer strings), un-check (clear) the "Search for WHOLE words only..." checkbox in order to search for PARTIAL words.
+But applying format codes to such long, potentially truncated strings is not ideal for most tasks except perhaps for lhelping to visually locate them during editing.

-¤ Character symbols (inserted with Insert, Symbol or inserted with Ctrl+w) won't be processed, nor will any text strings containing them.
+¤ Character symbols (inserted with Insert, Symbol or inserted with Ctrl+w) will not be processed, nor will any text strings containing them.
+(However, keyboard symbols and punctuation marks will be processed.)

 ¤ If a searched item in the document has the same text attribute (e.g., Bold, Italics, etc.) that was chosen from the macro's menu, no harm is done.
 Choosing a menu formatting option and applying that attribute does not affect an existing attribute of the same type previously applied to the item.